ubiregiinc/ubiregi-api-scala/README.markdown

 # Ubiregi-API-Client for Scala

-This project will provide Ubiregi API Clients written in Scala.
+This library provides Ubiregi API client written in Scala.
+Using this library, you can access easily [Ubiregi API](http://ubiregiinc.github.com/ubiregi-api/).

 Note that this project is still experimental.